oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   d. **Name**: Provide a name for your Dynamic Group, e.g. *Image\_Classification\_Dynamic_Group*

-  e. **Description**: Provide a description for your Dynamic Group, e.g. *Dynamic Group for image classification OCW23 LiveLab resources*
+  e. **Description**: Provide a description for your Dynamic Group, e.g. *Dynamic Group for image classification OCW23 Workshop resources*

   f. **Matching rules**: Paste the following matching rule into the text field.
 Replace the placeholder value **&ltcompartment OCID&gt** with your own compartment OCID from your notepad.
 Be sure to preserve the quotation marks from the template.